MENU

 Description:

-This property controls whether the resize handles (the vertical bars that sit between the columns in the header) appear or not.
-It should be an array of truthy or falsy values.
-If the relevant value is falsy then no resize handle is shown.
-For example, if your first column is checkboxes, radio buttons or an ID number for that row then you might not want the first resize handle to be shown.
+This property controls whether the resize-handles (the vertical bars that sit between the columns in the header) appear or not.
+It should be an array of truthy or falsey values.
+If the relevant value is falsey then no resize-handle is shown.
+For example, if your first column is checkboxes, radio buttons or an ID number for that row, then you might not want the first resize-handle to be shown.
+This column can be a range of column indexes.

 Default: null